News

 17/12/2025

-Iberdrola Group applies innovative solutions manufactured in Seville to protect Its german offshore wind farm Windanker
+Iberdrola Group using innovative solutions manufactured in Seville to protect its German offshore wind farm Windanker

-• The company uses coatings from Seville-based RTS to ensure the durability of the 21 transition pieces of the wind farm against the harsh Baltic conditions
+• The company uses Seville-based RTS coatings to ensure the resilience of the farm's 21 transition pieces under the harsh conditions in the Baltic Sea

-• These transition pieces, produced in Avilés by another Spanish company, Windar, connect the foundations with the towers of the wind turbines
+• These transition pieces, produced in Avilés by another Spanish company, Windar, connect the foundations to the wind turbine towers

-• Windanker, with a capacity of 315 MW, is expected to start operation by the end of 2026
+• Windanker, which will have a capacity of 315 MW, is expected to come into operation at the end of 2026

-• Iberdrola Group is involved with RTS through its international program PERSEO, dedicated to open innovation and supporting entrepreneurial projects with high potential for impact and growth
+• Iberdrola Group is present in RTS through its international PERSEO programme, dedicated to open innovation and supporting entrepreneurial projects with high potential for impact and growth

 Panoramic view of the ocean with several wind turbines in the background.
 In the foreground, a person (partially seen from the back) wearing a yellow life jacket is looking towards the sea and turbines.
 In the center, there is a floating structure with a boat near it.